-We have audited the accompanying consolidated balance sheets of Dawson Geophysical Company and its subsidiaries (the Company) as of December 31, 2017 and 2016, the related consolidated statements of operations and comprehensive loss, stockholders' equity and cash flows for each of the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated balance sheet of Dawson Geophysical Company and related consolidated statements of operations and comprehensive loss, stockholders' equity, and cash flows for the year ended December 31, 2016.
+These financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audit.